tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-on-WINDOWS.md

 1. In that key make a new string value called “1” or one number higher than what is already there.

-1. Set the value of that to the Adnauseam extension ID.e.g. pnjfhlmmeapfclcplcihceboadiigekg
+1. Set the value of that to the Adnauseam extension ID： pnjfhlmmeapfclcplcihceboadiigekg

 1. Restart chrome.